sebastianjshaw/snarkflix/tone-of-voice.md

 - Use ellipses for dramatic pause
 - Employ dashes for emphasis or asides
 - Use quotes around questionable terms or phrases
+- Use parenthetical asides for additional commentary
+- Employ British English spelling and terminology
+- Use casual abbreviations ("tbh", "probs", "gotta")
+- Mix formal critique with conversational language

 ### **Sentence Structure**
 - Mix short, punchy sentences with longer, more complex ones